Skip to Main Content

 Summary

-The essence of solving equations with square roots on the GRE involves understanding the process of squaring both sides to undo the radical, while being cautious of extraneous roots that may arise from the algebraic process.
+The essence of solving equations with square roots on the GMAT involves understanding the process of squaring both sides to undo the radical, being mindful of extraneous roots, and the necessity of isolating the radical before squaring when other terms are present.

-• Squaring both sides is the primary method to undo square roots in equations, but this can introduce extraneous roots that don't satisfy the original equation.
+• Squaring both sides of an equation is the primary method to undo a square root, but this can introduce extraneous roots that don't satisfy the original equation.

-• When dealing with radicals, isolating the radical on one side of the equation is necessary before squaring both sides to ensure a correct simplification process.
+• When a radical is accompanied by other terms on one side of the equation, it's necessary to isolate the radical before squaring both sides to effectively solve the equation.

-• Extraneous roots can arise even if the algebra is performed correctly, highlighting the importance of solution verification.
+• Extraneous roots arise even when algebra is correctly applied, highlighting the importance of solution verification.

 Chapters